C4AI/arandu_user_guide/README.md

 In the ```code``` directory, create a python file called ```main.py``` with the following content:

-This example was addapted from: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html
+This example was adapted from: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html

 ```
 import torch